 Natalie & Meaghan dominating TAR Canada 2, and Mickey & Pete for defeating them.
-Sure, they had the theoretical advantage of being gold medalists in Winter Olympics women's hockey, but they transcended their already renowned reputation with their well-rounded prowess in physical, mental, and navigational skills (ironically doing worst at the hockey task) and won over new fans with their positive attitude.
+Sure, they had the theoretical advantage of being gold medalists in Winter Olympics women's hockey, but they transcended their already renowned reputation with their well-rounded prowess in physical, mental, and navigational skills (ironically doing their worst at the hockey task) and won over new fans with their positive attitudes.
 With 7 leg wins and one of the highest leg placement averages in the entire franchise, they were not just seen as arguably the strongest female team, but one of the strongest teams, period.
 Although Mickey & Pete were middle-of-the-road for most of the race, they knew they had to be perfect to win over the hockey girls, and it showed in their near-flawless final leg.

 Even though they didn't win, you've got to hand it to Brent & Sean of TAR Canada 3 for managing to be good at many of the tasks and finishing first place in a good number of the legs.
 They were able to beat the more physically fit Gino & Jesse and Nick & Matt teams in some challenges such as the Curling Face-Off and the Waterskiing Challenge as well as completing the Needle In A Haystack Challenge faster than both teams.
 They probably could have won if they had pulled ahead, but even so, Brent & Sean did well for a team that had been underestimated during the whole race by the viewers and other teams.
 They were also the Plucky Comic Relief team since Sean vomit every time he pushes himself or gets anxious.